 Aircraft Navigation Terms and Definitions

 Aircraft navigation terms can often be confusing, especially when a pilot doesn't use them every day.
 Experience with cross-country flights and practical use of navigation techniques make these terms easier to identify.
-In the meantime, here's a review of navigation terms and the corresponding definitions.
+Let's review navigation terms and the corresponding definitions:

-- Indicated Altitude - The altitude depicted on the altimeter.
-Remember that indicated altitude is the vertical distance above mean sea level (MSL), not above the ground.
+- Indicated Altitude: The altitude depicted on the altimeter.
+Indicated altitude is the vertical distance above mean sea level (MSL), not above the ground.

-- True North - The geographic north pole is located at the northernmost point.
+- True North: The geographic north pole is located at the Earth's northernmost point.
 True north is not the same location as magnetic north, due to the rotation of the earth in relation to the earth's magnetic field.